 You’ve heard it said that board members should give, get, or get off.
-What if we offered a better option to our members?
-Or instead of reciting a cliché, we undertook a full-fledged review of your board-giving guidelines?
+What if we offered a better option?
+What if, instead of reciting a cliché, you reviewed your board-giving guidelines?

 The expression means that board members should give their money, help the nonprofit to get it, or depart from the board.